saksaikot/css-demystified/readme.md

     - If the parent has a width and we declare a width to the child, it might overflow out the side, or it might be a percentage of the parents's width
   - these relationships are controlled by a given elements formatting context
 - css is all about relationship between elements we cannot think a component as isolated

+# 03.Overlooked Fundamental 1- The box model

+## 0009. introduction-to-the-overlooked-fundamentals

+- css has global scope
+- if components need to isolated then it is not reusable in the sense of css
+- css has relationship with html, we can change style just adding class to html
+- global scope of css is not a bug its feature so that we can reuse code
+- we need to stop worried about global scope, if we understand it we can use it as our advancement